cuibonobo/terra-incognita/README.md

 [1 hour]

 ### 2022-03-04
-Redesigned the Cloudflare Worker code to be able to serve a React SPA.
+Redesigned the Cloudflare Worker code to be able to serve a React Single Page App (SPA).
 There are some examples on the web of how to serve a static site with Cloudflare Workers, but an SPA is unique in that most URLs return the index page for the site and the router on that page then updates the view to match the URL.
 It might be a good idea to write a blog post about this at some point so that others won't get stuck like I did.

 Something else that would be good to write about is a clear overview of how to serve a Cloudflare Workers site from a custom domain.
 The process involves creating a dummy `A`-record in your DNS settings so that the worker route can then take over the request, but the docs don't feel very clear about this.